Summer on the Lakes: Publication history and response

 Fuller began working on the book upon her return to New England.
 She completed the manuscript on her 34th birthday in 1844.
 In preparing the book, she did further research on the region at the library at Harvard College; she is believed to be the first woman allowed to use Harvard's library.

 The book was published in May 1844 by Little & Brown; it went into three printings in Fuller's lifetime.
 Critic Evert Augustus Duyckinck called it "the only genuine book, I can think of, this season."
 Some critics, however, disliked the lack of coherence in the book.
-Critic Caleb Stetson in the Christian Examiner wrote that the book was made up of "things connected by no apparent link of association with the objects which seem to fill her eye and mind... except for the fact that they occurred in the course of her reading or were called up from the depths by some mysterious association".
+In a review in the Christian Examiner, Unitarian minister Caleb Stetson commented that the book was made up of "things connected by no apparent link of association with the objects which seem to fill her eye and mind... except for the fact that they occurred in the course of her reading or were called up from the depths by some mysterious association".

 An abridged version edited by her brother Arthur Buckminster Fuller was published posthumously in 1856 in a collection titled At Home and Abroad; or, Things and Thoughts in America and Europe.